Dortmund go into the second leg with a two-goal cushion thanks to efforts from Maximilian Beier (l.) and Serhou Guirassy (m.) in the first leg.

 Up and away

-The Black and Yellow's sole away defeat in 11 Bundesliga trips this season was a narrow 2-1 Klassiker defeat in Munich in October, while scoring four goals in an action-packed draw at Juventus and 4-2 win in Copenhagen was a reminder Dortmund are capable of big European away showings - should they need to deliver one after the first meeting at their home fortress.
+Borussia's sole away defeat in 12 Bundesliga trips this season was a narrow 2-1 Klassiker defeat in Munich in October, while scoring four goals in an action-packed draw at Juventus and a 4-2 win in Copenhagen was a reminder that Dortmund are capable of big European away showings, which bodes well as they carry a two-goal cushion into the second leg.